 Gargopedia

-We invite you to venture with us into the world of gesturality in these amazing stone beings, and we’ll begin with one of the most commonly seen gestures in gargoyles.
-It’s the gesture of lifting the hands up to the mouth and tugging on it towards the sides of the face.
-Historian Janetta Rebold Benton links this gesture with the sin of gluttony, likening the images to devouring giants.
-She says it could also be connected to the torment endured by Christ from people who spat on him, hit him and pulled at his hair.
-However, for this author, this gesture should be seen more as something comical, joyful and carefree; in England these funny faces and grimaces are traditionally depicted in choir stalls, an art that’s closely linked to gargoyle iconography.
+In this first entry, we begin with one of the most common gestures found in gargoyles.
+It is the gesture of bringing the hands to the mouth and pulling it towards the sides of the face.
+The art historian Janetta Rebold Benton links this gesture to the sin of gluttony, relating the figures to devouring giants.
+She also suggests that it may be connected to the torment endured by Christ at the hands of those who spat on him, struck him, and pulled his hair.
+However, for Rebold Benton, this gesture should be understood rather as something comic, joyful, and carefree; in England, such grimacing faces were traditionally represented in choir stalls, an art form closely linked to gargoyle iconography.

-Likewise, this gesture could be associated with hell and the diabolical.
-In passage 92 of the Pagina Meditationum by mystic Margarita de Oingt (13th century), in which she writes about her vision of hell, she says: “Afterwards they will send them from torment to another.
-They will be so hungry that they will eat their tongues and hands out of necessity”.
+This gesture may likewise be associated with hell and the diabolical.
+In passage 92 of the Pagina Meditationum by the mystic Margarita de Oingt (13th century), where she describes her vision of hell, she writes: “Afterwards they will make them pass from one torment to another.
+They will be so hungry that they will eat their tongues and hands out of necessity.”

-The pose of tugging at other parts of the body and the head appears frequently in gargoyles and is a gesture or movement that expresses a feeling and an intention.
-There are figures that pull at their breasts or nipples; others pull at their hair, probably as a sign of anger or madness; or at their ears…
+The act of pulling at other parts of the body and the head appears frequently in gargoyles and constitutes a gesture that conveys a particular emotion and intention.
+We find figures pulling at their nipples; others, at their hair, probably as a sign of anger or madness; and others, at their ears.

-Sometimes we see beings pulling at their beards, possibly a gesture of pain or suffering.
+At times, we encounter figures pulling their beards, a gesture that may be interpreted as a sign of pain or suffering.

-Another gesture that appears frequently is that of lifting one or two hands to the throat or the neck.
-According to Rebold Benton, the hand on the throat has been described as the sign of the order of artisan officials in medieval France (signe à l’ordre du compagnon).
-In this case, the hand would be placed in such a way that the thumb forms a right-angle like a set-square.
-Another interpretation is related to warning of the dangers of misusing anything that passes through the throat (food, drink, words), or it may also be linked with Adam and Eve and the apple and a reminder of Original Sin and the Fall.
+Another gesture that also appears frequently is that of placing one hand (or both) on the neck or throat.
+According to Rebold Benton, the hand on the throat has been described as the sign of the order of medieval French craft officials (signe à l’ordre du compagnon).
+In this case, the hand would be positioned so that the thumb forms a right angle, resembling a square.
+Another interpretation relates it to a warning about the dangers of the misuse of everything that passes through the throat (food, drink, words), or alternatively to the apple of Adam and Eve as a reminder of the Original Sin and the Fall.

 gargolas dh